-8.1 The number of specimens to be tested shall be given in the materials specification.
-In the absence of such specification, test at least four samples.

-8.2 The specific materials specification shall be consulted for the test specimen geometry and specific directions concerning selection or cutting of specimens.
+- 8.1 The number of specimens to be tested should be given in the materials specification.
+In the absence of such specification, test at least four samples. - 8.2 The specific materials specification should be consulted for recommendation regarding the test specimen geometry and specific directions concerning selection or cutting of specimens.
 In the absence of such guidance, the preferred test specimen shall be 1 in. thick by 4 in. wide by 12 in. long (25 by 100 by 300 mm) tested on a 10 in.
 (250 mm) support span.
-The test specimens shall be 4 in.
-(100 mm) unless otherwise specified, but in no case less than 3 in.
+The test specimens should be 4 in.
+(100 mm), but in no case less than 3 in.
 (75 mm) in width, and 1 in.
 (25 mm) thick.
 The test specimens shall be long enough to accommodate a support span of 10 in.
 (25 mm) in length.
 The width and thickness of test specimens shall be recorded to the nearest 0.01 in.
 (0.3 mm).

-NOTE 2-When comparing test results, such data must be obtained using a common specimen size and the same procedure.
+Note 2-When comparing test results, such data must be obtained using a common specimen size and the same procedure.

-8.3 The following are commonly used and minimum requirements for the test specimen geometry and test setup:
+8.3 The following are recommended and minimum requirements for the test specimen geometry and test setup:

-Common $L/d = 10$ Require $20 \ge L/d \ge 2$

-(Common requirement that the sup port span be ten times the thickness.)

-Common $L/b = 2.5$ Require $L/b \ge 0.8$

-(Common requirement that support span be two and a half times the
+Recommended L/d=10 Require $20 \ge L/d \ge 2$ (Recommend that the support span be ten times the thickness.)
+Recommended L/b=2.5 Require $L/b \ge 0.8$ (Recommend that support span be two and a half times the width.)
+Recommended b/d=4 Require $b/d \ge 1$ (Recommend that the width be four times the thickness.)

-width.)

-Common $b/d = 4$ Require $b/d \ge 1$

-(Common requirement that the width be four times the thickness.)